- Start date: September

 - benefit from workshops with peers and tutors while developing your ideas

-- opportunity to work on an extended creative project developed on a one-on-one basis with your tutor
+- work on an extended creative project developed on a one-on-one basis with your tutor

-- prepare for the practical side of literacy development
+- prepare for the practical side of literary development

 Why this course?